 - having a history of diabetes

 - having a history of a kidney disorder

 Nothing can definitively prevent this condition.
-Early and consistent prenatal care can help your doctor diagnose it sooner.
+Early and consistent prenatal care can help your doctor diagnose it sooner and avoid complications.
 Having a diagnosis will allow your doctor to provide you with proper monitoring until your delivery date.

 It’s important to remember that you might not notice any symptoms of preeclampsia.
 If you do develop symptoms, some common ones include:

 - abnormal swelling in your hands and face

 During a physical exam, your doctor may find that your blood pressure is 140/90 mm Hg or higher.
 Urine and blood tests can also show protein in your urine, abnormal liver enzymes, and platelet levels.

 At that point, your doctor may do a nonstress test in their office to make sure the fetus is moving normally.
 A nonstress test is a simple exam that measures how the fetal heart rate changes as the fetus moves.
 An ultrasound may also be done to check your fluid levels and the health of the fetus.